What to Expect During Treatment

 In my practice, I am seeing more men who are diagnosed with more extensive cancers.
 Whether this is due to decreased PSA screening is uncertain.
 I believe that men should speak with their primary physicians, particularly if they have a family history or are in a high risk group (i.e. African American heritage).

 I believe there is a clear benefit to screening men with PSA.
 I also believe that politics and policy colors the recommendations of groups that discourage screening for cancer.
 I screen PSA for myself and I strongly recommend it to men in my family.
+I have also seen an increase in men with advanced disease who had a prolonged period with no PSA screening.
+I wonder if regular screening would have changed their outcome.

 PSA screening was analyzed in two large trials.
 The European Randomized Study for Screening of Prostate Cancer (ERSPC) was published in 2008.
 This study was twice as large as a similar, but flawed, US trial.
 The European trial had longer follow-up, and was a much cleaner trial (no PSA screening prior to entry on the trial, better compliance in the screened group, much less PSA screening in supposed non-screened group).
 It showed a clear and convincing 20% reduction of cancer deaths by the use of PSA screening.
 The study’s conclusions showed that by screening men aged 55-69 with PSA and offering regular follow-ups resulted in decreased deaths from metastatic disease.